 Weight: 239g | Rating: 10/10

-As such there are two sizes to choose from, 0.6L and 1L, depending on how great you or your tyre’s thirst.
+The Milkit Booster hat-tips early home-brewed attempts to build a booster pump using an old fizzy drinks bottle, by modifying a familiar aluminium flask into a portable charging station.
+There are two sizes to choose from – 0.6L and 1L – depending on how great the thirst of you or your tyre.
 Each bottle comes with two caps – a standard bottle top, for using with your favourite cold beverage, and a special thread-in inflator.

 Read our full review of the Milkit Booster